smenjas/calendar-vanilla/README.md

 # calendar-vanilla

-This is a calendar app that uses only vanilla JavaScript.
+This is a calendar app built with vanilla JavaScript.
 It's an exercise to learn web development fundamentals, using the simplest technology stack: plain HTML, CSS, & client-side JS.

 ## Exercise Constraints
 - No libraries, frameworks, templates, or preprocessors